 Your child gets more opportunities

-Savings can be applied to any accredited college or university across the country and abroad, community college, CareerTech centers, professional and graduate schools; and even apprenticeships, and student loan repayment.1
+Savings can be applied to any accredited college or university across the country and abroad, community college, CareerTech, professional and graduate schools; and even apprenticeships, and student loan repayment.1

 Use for K-12 tuition